BigDataBiology/macrel/docs/index.md

 If you use this software in a publication please cite

 >   MACREL: antimicrobial peptide screening in genomes and metagenomes
->   Celio Dias Santos-Junior, Shaojun Pan, Xing-Ming Zhao, Luis Pedro Coelho
+>   Celio Dias Santos-Junior, Shaojun Pan, Xing-Ming Zhao, Luis Pedro Coelho.
 >   The PeerJ (in press).

 **NOTE**: This is still a _work in progress_ and, while the results of the tool